stjude-rust-labs/rfcs/text/0002-call-caching.md

   }
 }
 ```

+_Note: as a cache entry may contain absolute paths pointing at files in the
+`runs` directory, deleting or moving a `runs` directory may invalidate entries
+in the call cache._

 See the [section on cache entry digests](#cache-entry-digests) for information
 on how the digests in the cache entry file are calculated.